-- (a) The arbitration will be conducted in accordance with and subject to the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT) and as provided by this clause 7.6. - (b) Without limiting the procedures available under the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT), the arbitration will be conducted in accordance with the following procedures: - (i) the arbitrator will not be required to proceed with the arbitration unless and until the parties to the Dispute have agreed to pay the arbitrator's and other costs as determined in accordance with clause 7.7(f) and provided any indemnity as required in accordance with clause 7.5(b); - (ii) the arbitration will be conducted in private; - (iii) a party may appoint a person, including a legally qualified person, to represent it or assist in the arbitration; - (iv) the arbitrator must observe the rules of natural justice, but is not bound by technicalities, legal forms or rules of evidence; - (v) the arbitrator must act as speedily as a proper consideration of the Dispute allows, having regard to the need to carefully and quickly enquire into and investigate the Dispute and all matters affecting the merits, and fair settlement, of the Dispute; - (vi) the arbitrator may determine the periods that are reasonably necessary for the fair and adequate presentation of the respective cases of the parties to a Dispute, and may require that the cases be presented within those periods; - (vii) the arbitrator may require evidence or argument to be presented in writing, and may decide the matters on which it will hear oral evidence or argument; - (viii) the arbitrator will present his or her determination in a draft form to the parties and allow the parties the opportunity to comment before making a final determination; - (ix) the arbitrator will deliver a final determination in writing which includes his or her reasons for making the determination and findings on material questions of law and fact, including references to evidence on which the findings of fact were based; - (x) the arbitrator may make any determination or direction in relation to the Dispute that it considers appropriate.
-For the avoidance of doubt, such determination or
+- (a) The arbitration will be conducted in accordance with and subject to the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT) and as provided by this clause 7.6. - (b) Without limiting the procedures available under the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT), the arbitration will be conducted in accordance with the following procedures: - the arbitrator will not be required to proceed with the arbitration unless and until the parties to the Dispute have agreed to pay the arbitrator's and other costs as determined in accordance with clause 7.7(f) and provided any indemnity as required in accordance with clause 7.5(b); - (ii) the arbitration will be conducted in private; - (iii) a party may appoint a person, including a legally qualified person, to represent it or assist in the arbitration; - (iv) the arbitrator must observe the rules of natural justice, but is not bound by technicalities, legal forms or rules of evidence; - (v) the arbitrator must act as speedily as a proper consideration of the Dispute allows, having regard to the need to carefully and quickly enquire into and investigate the Dispute and all matters affecting the merits, and fair settlement, of the Dispute; - (vi) the arbitrator may determine the periods that are reasonably necessary for the fair and adequate presentation of the respective cases of the parties to a Dispute, and may require that the cases be presented within those periods; - (vii) the arbitrator may require a party to the arbitration to produce information that is requested by the other party and reasonably necessary for the resolution of the dispute, subject to conditions regarding the use and disclosure of the information that the arbitrator considers necessary to protect any confidential information that may be disclosed and the obligations under clause 8; - (viii) the arbitrator may require evidence or argument to be presented in writing, and may decide the matters on which it will hear oral evidence or argument; - (ix) the arbitrator will present his or her determination in a draft form to the parties and allow the parties the opportunity to comment before making a final determination;

-- direction may include making a binding determination in relation to the Dispute, or requiring the parties to continue or re-commence negotiations. - (c) Any determination by the arbitrator will be confidential and may only be disclosed in accordance with section 27F of the Commercial Arbitration (National Uniform Legislation)Act 2011 (NT). - (d) The arbitrator may at any time terminate an arbitration (without making an award) if he or she thinks that: - (i) the notification of the Dispute is vexatious; or - (ii) the subject matter of the Dispute is trivial, misconceived or lacking in substance. - (e) The arbitrator must not, without the consent of all parties, allow any other person to join or intervene in the arbitration.
+- (x) the arbitrator will deliver a final determination in writing which includes his or her reasons for making the determination and findings on material questions of law and fact, including references to evidence on which the findings of fact were based; - (xi) the arbitrator may make any determination or direction in relation to the Dispute that it considers appropriate.
+For the avoidance of doubt, such determination or direction may include making a binding determination in relation to the Dispute, or requiring the parties to continue or re-commence negotiations. - (c) Any determination by the arbitrator will be confidential and may only be disclosed in accordance with section 27F of the Commercial Arbitration (National Uniform Legislation)Act 2011 (NT). - (d) The arbitrator may at any time terminate an arbitration (without making an award) if he or she thinks that: - (i) the notification of the Dispute is vexatious; or - (ii) the subject matter of the Dispute is trivial, misconceived or lacking in substance. - (e) The arbitrator must not, without the consent of all parties, allow any other person to join or intervene in the arbitration.
 However, nothing in this clause shall prevent the arbitrator from consolidating arbitral proceedings pursuant to section 27C of the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT). - (f) The arbitrator may receive expert technical advice from a technical expert agreed by the parties, or if the parties cannot agree, from a person determined by the arbitrator.